 3) 4.5 hours app test

-In our third test in which we run certain resource eating applications on the phone that are common among the masses.
-For the test, we try to make it a real-life case as possible by running applications on the mobile data (4G) with both the SIM inside and active.
+In our third test in which we run certain resource-eating applications on the phone that are common among the masses.
+For the test, we try to make it as a real-life case as possible by running applications on the mobile data (4G) with both the SIM inside and active.

 The phone produced the following results in our 4.5 hours of this test.